01-edu/public/subjects/has-city/README.md

 ### Instructions

-Create a function `hasCity` that takes a string called `country` and a array of strings named `cities`, which contains the cities of that country and it returns a new function. \
+Create a function `hasCity` that takes a string called `country` and a array of strings named `cities`, which returns a new function. \
 The new function takes a string called `city` as a parameter which returns whether the string is part of the `cities` array or not.